iChristiano/tasklist/readme.md

 ﻿# Simple-ToDo-List
-Just a simple HTML, CSS and JS todo-list implementation.
+Just a simple HTML, CSS and JS todo-list implementation using localstorage to temporaty persist data.

 ---